 All residence hall rooms are equipped with a cable television hook-up, providing access to campus television channels.
-Cable and internet service are provided by Comcast/Xfinity.
-Information is available online and posted throughout buildings to directly contact Comcast/Xfinity for service issues.
+Cable and internet services are provided by Comcast/Xfinity in apartments and houses.
+Cable and internet services are provided by Apogee in residence halls.
+Information is available online and posted throughout buildings to directly contact Comcast/Xfinity and/or Apogee for service issues.